Wayfaring Views

 • Personal medications.

 • First aid tape.
 I use this to prevent blisters by taping my trouble spots and protecting them before blisters take hold.
 Metolius brand is used for rock climbing and it stays on, regardless of sweat.
+Some people like KT tape.

 • Small bottle of Motril/Advil.
 I took 2 every day after walking to keep the soreness down.